cph-cachet/carp.core-kotlin/README.md

 The following shows how the subystems interact to create a study protocol, instantiate it as a study, and deploy it to a client.

-**carp.protocols**: Example study protocol definition to collect GPS and stepcount on a smartphone which can be serialized to JSON:
+**carp.protocols**: Example study protocol definition to collect GPS and step count on a smartphone which can be serialized to JSON:

 ```kotlin
 // Create a new study protocol.